KITPraktomatTeam/Praktomat/README.md

     postgresql
     apache2-mpm-worker

+  In ubuntu 16 the package `apache2-mpm-worker` has been merged into `apache2`.

   Praktomat requires some 3rd-Party libraries programs to run.
   On a Ubuntu/Debian System, these can be installed by installing the following packages: